ShorelineCrypto/nengexplorer/README.md

-# How to Setup Explorer for NewEnglandcoin (NENG)
+# How to Setup Explorer for Nengcoin (NENG)

-This guide explains step by step at high level to self host an explorer for NewEnglandcoin (NENG) in a linux server such as Ubuntu 18.04.
+This guide explains step by step at high level to self host an explorer for Nengcoin (NENG) in a linux server such as Ubuntu 18.04.

 Explorer requires a full node of NENG with "-txindex" flag.
 You could use the same full node that you run Cheetah_Cpuminer on.
 The explorer runs with mongodb that also needs about 1G of disk for storing the blockchain content in its database.